Grouped into 4 basic psychological goals that they serve.

 Vector file can be printed at virtually any size without loss of detail.

-‘…..A cognitive bias is a systematic pattern of deviation from norm or rationality in judgment.
+‘….. a systematic pattern of deviation from norm or rationality in judgment.
 Individuals create their own subjective social reality from their perception of the input.

 Thus, cognitive biases may sometimes lead to perceptual distortion, inaccurate judgment, illogical interpretation, or what is broadly called irrationality.

 Some cognitive biases are presumably adaptive.
 Cognitive biases may lead to more effective actions in a given context.
 Furthermore, cognitive biases enable faster decisions when timeliness is more valuable than accuracy, as illustrated in heuristics.

 Other cognitive biases are a “by-product” of human processing limitations, resulting from a lack of appropriate mental mechanisms (bounded rationality), or simply from a limited capacity for information processing.

 A continually evolving list of cognitive biases has been identified over the last six decades of research on human judgment and decision-making in cognitive science,social psychology, and behavioral economics.